“At Rocky Mountain Institute we are practitioners, not theorists. We do solutions, not problems. We do transformation, not incrementalism.”

 Rocky Mountain Institute (RMI) is an independent, non-partisan nonprofit that drives the efficient and restorative use of resources.
-Co-founded in 1982 by Amory Lovins, its Chairman Emeritus and Chief Scientist, RMI now has approximately 75 full-time staff, an annual budget of $12 million, and a global reach and reputation.
+Co-founded in 1982 by Amory Lovins, its Chairman Emeritus and Chief Scientist, RMI now has approximately 80 full-time staff, annual operations of $16 million, and a global reach and reputation.

 What We Do

 RMI advances market-based solutions, engaging businesses, communities, and institutions to cost-effectively shift to efficiency and renewables.
 We employ rigorous research, analysis, and whole-systems expertise to develop breakthrough insights.
 We then convene and collaborate with diverse partners—business, government, academic, nonprofit, philanthropic, and military—to accelerate and scale solutions.

 Our Strategic Focus

 RMI's strategic focus is transforming global energy use to create a clean, prosperous, and secure energy future.

 Reinventing Fire: Bold Business Solutions for the New Energy Era, RMI's 2011 book, offers a vision, rigorous analysis, and a solutions roadmap for achieving that focus in the United States, demonstrating a future energy paradigm that gets the country off oil, coal, and nuclear energy and onto efficiency and renewables.
 Such an energy transition could support at 158%-bigger 2050 U.S. economy at a $5 trillion net present value savings over business-as-usual.